|Oracle® Database Utilities

 V$SESSION_LONGOPS dynamic performance view indicating the job progress (in megabytes of table data transferred).
 The entry contains the estimated transfer size and is periodically updated to reflect the actual amount of data transferred.

 Use of the

-REMAP_DATA parameters are not reflected in the determination of estimate values.
+SAMPLE parameters will not be reflected in the determination of estimate values.

 The usefulness of the estimate value for export operations depends on the type of estimation requested when the operation was initiated, and it is updated as required if exceeded by the actual transfer amount.
 The estimate value for import operations is exact.

 V$SESSION_LONGOPS columns that are relevant to a Data Pump job are as follows: